-I began a new project during the summer of 2011 - a collaboration with my friend Esther Leeming Tuttle, better known as Faity.
-Faity was an actress in her 20's, appearing on Broadway with Humphrey Bogart, among others.
-In her middle years she was happily married, raised three children and headed up groups such as the NY Chapter of Girl Scouts of America and the Friends of the Brooklyn Botanic Garden.
-When she was in her 80's and a widow, she worked with an acting coach and auditioned and won jobs in many print and TV commercials.
+Faity Tuttle: An Inspiration at 100 is a collaboration with my friend Esther Leeming Tuttle, better known as Faity, that documents facets of her life in her hundredth year.
+Faity was an actress during her 20's, appearing on Broadway with Humphrey Bogart.
+In her middle years she was happily married, raised three children and headed up groups such as the NY Chapter of Girl Scouts of America and headed the Board of Directors of the Brooklyn Botanic Garden.
+When she was in her 80's and a widow, she worked with an acting coach, auditioned and won jobs in many print and TV commercials.
 In her 90's she wrote a memoir titled "No Rocking Chair for Me."
-Faity currently divides her time between an elegant New York apartment and a historic farmhouse in upstate New York.
-Her joie de vivre is contagious.
-The images in this new gallery are the beginning of an ongoing documentary study of Faity Tuttle in her 100th year shot with medium format black and white film (printed as silver prints in the darkroom) and with color digital processes.
-Since the photographs include images that document the context of Faity's life as well as images of her going about her daily life, I have also made audio recordings of Faity talking about theses things (e.g.the old water pump on the porch of the farmhouse).
+A year ago, she moved from her NYC apartment to a senior community near her farm in upstate New York.
+She will celebrate her 103rd birthday in July and her joie de vivre is contagious.
+The images in this gallery were shot with medium format black and white film (printed as silver prints in the darkroom) and with color digital processes.
+Since the photographs include images that document the context of Faity's life as well as images of her going about her daily routine, I have also made audio recordings of Faity discussing the images and how what they document effected her life (e.g.the old water pump on the porch of the farmhouse).

 My color botanical portfolio is titled BEAUTY IN CONTEXT.
 I photographed color for the first time in years to explore a fantastic array of unusual plants - including water lilies, lotuses, pitcher plants, gloriosa lilies, passion flowers - with which my husband Robert Peduzzi is experimenting on our farm in Kinderhook, NY.
 I shoot with a medium format studio camera, scan the film, and print the images digitally on beautiful Hahnemuhle fine art paper.
 I love the way the rich colors sink into the elegant surface of the paper.
 These images are printed in two editions of 50; sized 11" x 14" and 16" x 20."

-In May this work will be back at Art & Chocolate, a terrific small gallery in Lenox, MA offering fine art and imported chocolate. i will also be showing some of my earlier portfolios.
+In May this work will be back at Art & Chocolate, a terrific small gallery in Lenox, MA offering fine art and artisan chocolate.
 Lenox is a delightful town and the gallery, at 4 Housatonic Street, is in a terrific location.
 Stop by and say hello to owner Diana Bartlett.
-A few of the framed images can also be seen (and bought!) at Hedstrom & Judd, a beautiful store filled with well-chosen decorative and botanical objects, 401 Warren Street, Hudson, NY.

 PORTRAITS FROM THE GARDEN: AN UNCOMMON VIEW is an intimate exploration of the world within my own garden.
 These tiny segments of nature express beauty of form and movement, strangeness of shape and juxtaposition.
 They are portraits of buds not yet flowered, mushrooms underfoot, flowers past their prime, insects that are beautiful and strange, each taking its place upon a rural stage.